Cosupport computations for finitely generated modules over commutative noetherian rings: Examples of

 The examples below illustrate the nuances of this question.
-We start with a warm-up of some examples of rings having full cosupport. \begin{example} The following rings $R$ satisfy $\cosupp_RR=\Spec(R)$: \begin{enumerate} \item Let $k$ be a countable field and $R=k[x_1,...,x_n]/\a$, for $n\geq 1$ and an ideal $\a$; \item Let $k$ be a (possibly uncountable) field and $R=k[x_1,x_2]/\a$, for an ideal $\a$; \item Let $R$ be Nagata's example \cite[Appendix, Example 1]{Nag62} of a commutative noetherian ring of infinite Krull dimension, under the additional assumption that the coefficient field is countable; \item Let $R=\Z_{(p)}$ for any prime number $p$; or more generally, any non-complete discrete valuation ring. \end{enumerate} These all follow immediately from Theorem \ref{full_cosupp_rings}: (1) and (3) are countable, (2) is a finite ring extension of $k[x,y]$ for an arbitrary field, and (4) is dimension 1 and not complete local. \end{example}
+We start with a warm-up of some examples of rings having full cosupport. \begin{example} The following rings $R$ satisfy $\cosupp_RR=\Spec R$: \begin{enumerate} \item Let $k$ be a countable field and $R=k[x_1,...,x_n]/\a$, for $n\geq 0$ and an ideal $\a$; \item Let $k$ be an uncountable field and $R=k[x_1,x_2]_{(x_1,x_2)}/\a$, for an ideal $\a$; \item Let $R$ be Nagata's example \cite[Appendix, Example 1]{Nag62} of a commutative noetherian ring of infinite Krull dimension, under the additional assumption that the coefficient field is countable; \item Let $p$ be a prime number and $R=\Z_{(p)}$ be the localization of $\Z$ at the prime ideal $(p)$; more generally, let $R$ be a discrete valuation ring which is not complete at its maximal ideal. \end{enumerate} These all follow immediately from Theorem \ref{full_cosupp_rings}: (1) and (3) are countable, (2) is a finite ring extension of $k[x,y]_{(x,y)}$, and (4) is dimension 1 and not complete local. \end{example}

-For contrast, recall that the cosupport of $R$ can fall short of $\Spec(R)$; in particular, the cosupport of a complete semi-local ring is the set of maximal ideals (cf. \cite[Proposition 4.19]{BIK12}): \begin{example} For a complete semi-local ring $R$ with maximal ideals $\m_1,...,\m_n$, the minimal right cotorsion flat resolution has one term: $\prod_{i=1}^n \widehat{R_{\m_i}}^{\m_i}$.
-Theorem \ref{cosupp_cf} implies that $\cosupp_R(R)=\{\m_1,...,\m_n\}.$ In particular, a complete local ring $(R,\m)$ has cosupport equal to $\{\m\}$. \end{example}
+For contrast, recall that the cosupport of $R$ can fall short of $\Spec R$; in particular, the cosupport of a complete semi-local ring is the set of maximal ideals (cf. \cite[Proposition 4.19]{BIK12}): \begin{example} Let $R$ be a complete semi-local ring, that is, a ring with finitely many maximal ideals $\m_1,...,\m_n$ that is complete at the Jacobson radical $\bigcap_{i=1}^n\m_i$.
+The minimal right cotorsion flat resolution has one term: $\prod_{i=1}^n \widehat{R_{\m_i}}^{\m_i}$.
+Theorem \ref{cosupp_cf} implies that $\cosupp_R R=\{\m_1,...,\m_n\}.$ In particular, a complete local ring $(R,\m)$ has cosupport equal to $\{\m\}$. \end{example}

 In order to understand how cosupport behaves under adjoining power series variables, we first prove:

 \begin{prop} Let $S$ be a ring that is $I$-complete.
 Then the canonical surjection $\pi:S\twoheadrightarrow S/I$ induces a homeomorphism of topological spaces: